Itasca, Illinois: Neighborhoods

-The Itasca Baptist Church across the street from Usher Park with the gazebo is an Itasca landmark.
+The Itasca Baptist Church, across the street from Usher Park and its gazebo, is an Itasca landmark.

 Itasca's residential neighborhoods, for the most part, straddle the railroad tracks running through the village.
 The railroad splits the town into the "North Side" and the "South Side".
 (Itasca has two unincorporated neighborhoods west of Rohlwing Road: Nordic Park near the intersection of Rohlwing and Bloomingdale Roads, and the Ranchettes near the intersection of Rohlwing and Irving Park Roads).

 The four main are only four railroad crossings in Itasca, from west to east: IL 53/Rohlwing Road, Catalpa Street, Walnut Street, and CR 10/Prospect Avenue and several others in the Industrial Parks.

 Walnut Street, between Bloomingdale Road and Division Street, is generally regarded as Itasca's "downtown".
 The town's landmarks include Itasca Baptist Church, and Usher Park, which is on Walnut Street.
-A riverwalk was recently added, and Gigi Gruber Lane is a tribute to former mayor Gigi Gruber.
-Irving Park Road between Interstate 290 and First Street is also a commercial corridor, as well as the home of the town's Municipal Campus (library, museum, pool, fire station, and police station/village hall).
+A riverwalk was added, and Gigi Gruber Lane is a tribute to former mayor Gigi Gruber.
+Irving Park Road between Interstate 290 and First Street is also a commercial corridor, as well as the home of the town's Municipal Campus (library, depot museum, pool, fire station, and police station/village hall).
 West of I-290, Irving Park Road remains commercial, but with more national chain businesses.